What do I need to know as a Civil Aviation Authority?

 FAA Academy Courses Delivered Outside the United States

 Resources permitting, the Aircraft Certification Service may be able to deliver a course outside the United States.
-AIR Indoctrination Basics and Aircraft Certifcation Systems Evaluation Program are the most commonly requested courses.
+Aircraft Certification Indoctrination Phase I and Quality System Audit Course are the most commonly requested courses.
 However, the Aircraft Certification Service may also consider requests for other Aircraft Certification courses, such as Part 21 Seminar – Revision 2 and Applying System Safety Principles to Certification of Aircraft Products.
 A Civil Aviation Authority may find it more cost effective to provide a course in-country so that a group of its employees (up to 25 people) can attend instead of sending a large number of its employees to Oklahoma City, Oklahoma for training.